 DisplayBuddy and MonitorControl are two popular software tools that allow users to control their Mac’s displays.
 MonitorControl is an alternative to DisplayBuddy that has been appreciated for its simple user interface and open-source code over the years.
-However, it is no longer actively maintained (it’s latest release was in May 2022) and lacks support for the latest Macs, including the new MacBook Pros with the M2, M2 Pro, and M2 Max chips.
+However, it is no longer actively maintained, doesn’t get any new features and is mostly in maintenance mode.
+Its last release was in Sept 2023.

 In contrast, DisplayBuddy is a powerful alternative to MonitorControl, offering advanced features while maintaining a simple user interface that does not interfere with user experience.
-DisplayBuddy users have received 44 free updates in the past year, adding support for the latest Apple Silicon chips (M2, M2 Pro and M2 Max), support for Siri and Mac Shortcuts, as well as several useful features such as synchronizing multiple displays, saving presets, and controlling display resolution and rotation.
+DisplayBuddy users have received 50+ free updates in the past year, adding support for the latest Apple Silicon chips (M3, M3 Pro and M3 Max), support for Siri and Mac Shortcuts (“Hey Siri, set all my displays to 50% brightness”), as well as several useful features such as making your monitor follow the brightness of your Macbook’s screen, saving all your display settings as presets and restoring them easily with the single click, controlling display resolution and rotation, as well as a beautiful macOS Sonoma widget.

 To help users choose between DisplayBuddy vs MonitorControl, here is a detailed comparison of their capabilities: